mbalimade-it/fcc-html-workshops/README.md

 ## Overview

-Workshops are guided exercises where I learned and practiced foundational HTML concepts.
+Workshops are guided exercises where I learned and practiced HTML concepts.
 Each workshop focuses on a specific set of skills.

 ## How to Use